socketio/socket.io/README.md

 A connection always starts with polling (either XHR or JSONP).
 WebSocket gets tested on the side by sending a probe.
-If the probe is responded from the server, an upgrade packet is sent.
+If the probe is responded from the server, an upgrade packet is sent by the client.

 To ensure no messages are lost, the upgrade packet will only be sent once all the buffers of the existing transport are flushed and the